sayush950/sayush950/README.md

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>🙋‍♂️ About me</h3>

-I am a First Year Computer Science & Software Engineering graduate student at Auburn University having strong technical skills in Web development, video editing and having interest towards Machine learning and Artificial Intelligence.
+A highly motivated and detail-oriented Computer Science & Software Engineering graduate student at Auburn University with expertise in full-stack development, supply chain software solutions, and AI-driven platforms.
+Proven track record of improving system performance, leading cross-functional teams, and implementing scalable solutions.
+Adept at leveraging advanced frameworks and technologies to enhance user experience and operational efficiency.
 <h4>I’m looking to collaborate on an Open-Source Projects <img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Handshake.gif" width="40px"></h4>

 <!-- START NEW SECTION -->